ethereum-optimism/optimism/components/rollup_node/README.md

 The rollup driver connects to an L1 node, and tracks the feed data comprising of deposits and sequencer batches.
 Based on the rules of [block generation][block-gen], it is able to compute sets ("epochs") of L2 blocks as a stateless, pure function of ranges of L1 blocks.

-Together with the Execution Engine, it uses the Engine API to progress the L2 state as new data comes in from L1.
-The rollup driver will reorganize the L2 state if it detects a between the EE and what's on L1, and provides a way for other services to subscribe to reorgs.
+While connected to the Execution Engine, it uses the Engine API to progress the L2 state as new data comes in from L1.
+The rollup driver will reorganize the L2 state if it detects a difference between the EE and what's on L1, and provides a way for other services to subscribe to reorgs.

 ### [Sequencer Replicator][sequencer-replicator]